MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

   - [Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure](/azure/migrate/tutorial-migrate-aws-virtual-machines)
   - [Discover, assess, and migrate Google Cloud Platform (GCP) VMs to Azure](/azure/migrate/tutorial-migrate-gcp-virtual-machines)

 As a best practice, Tailwind works closely with their virtualization administrators to ensure careful monitoring of key performance counters for CPU, memory, and storage space of the deployed appliances and hypervisor hosts.
-This ensures that the virtualization infrastructure has enough resources to handle additional load from replication appliances and agents.
+This monitoring helps to ensure that the virtualization infrastructure has enough resources to handle additional load from replication appliances and agents.

 ### Replication